hwikgren/PNANetwork/README.md

 <b>Output</b>: Lists produced during the various stages of creating the network

-<b>PersonExtractionPdfFile</b>: The process of finding names and documents in the pdf file
+<b>PersonExtractionPdfFile</b>: The process of finding individuals and documents in the pdf file

-<b>PersonExtractionTextFiles</b>: The process of finding names and documents in the text files
+<b>PersonExtractionTextFiles</b>: The process of finding individuals and documents in the text files

 ### A short explanation of the workflow
 * Getting document names from the PNA text files provided by Simo Parpola (Editor in Chief of PNA)